amanmadov/msin616-final-project/README.md

 <br/>
 <br/>

-## Created Custom Stored Procedures and the Front-End UI of the Demo App
+## Custom Stored Procedures and the Front-End UI of the Demo App
 <br/>
 I. Creating a Book on the Demo App
 <br/>